At Trump's inauguration, tech can't get the word out

 Thanks to network overload, our voices had to wait to be heard.

-The situation was nearly the same the bitterly cold January day when Obama was elected to his firm term, but for different reasons.
-In 2009, Facebook was only five years old, and Twitter and YouTube were just three years old -- they were not even close to being a daily habit for most people.
-Instagram, Snapchat, and WhatsApp didn't exist, and the Apple iPhone had been on the market for about 18 months.
+The situation was nearly the same the bitterly cold January day when Obama was elected to his first term, but for different reasons.
+In 2009, Facebook was only five years old, and Twitter and YouTube were just three years old.
+They weren't even close to being a daily habit for most people.
+Instagram, Snapchat and WhatsApp didn't exist, and the Apple iPhone had been on the market for about 18 months.

 Oh, and there was no such thing as live video streaming.